chlobear8/ParkApi.Solution/README.md

 ```
 - To import from MySql:
 - From Navigation>Administration window, select 'Data Import/Restore'.
-- In 'Import Options' select 'Import from Self-Contained File'. (chloe_oneil_many_to_many_authorize.sql)
+- In 'Import Options' select 'Import from Self-Contained File'.
+(ParkApi.sql)
 - Under 'Default Schema to be Imported To' select the 'New' button.
 - Navigate to the tab called 'Import Progress' and click 'Start Import'.
-- This should create a database on MySql with tables named flavors and treats.
-- The join table is named TreatFlavors.
-- flavors table should include columns ["FlavorId", "UserId" and "Name"].
-- treats table should include columns ["TreatId", "UserId" and "Name"].
-- TreatFlavor table should include columns ["TreatFlavorId", "TreatId" and "FlavorId"]
 - Start a development server with `$ dotnet run`.